 For this church:

 The Budby Mission Chapel had a bell fitted into a timber structure above the entrance porch at high level on the iron-clad building.
-This bell is one of the earliest existing relics associated with the Thoresby Estate and was according to the Perlethorpe Parochial Parish notes from the 13th century.
+This bell is one of the earliest existing relics associated with the Thoresby Estate and, according to the Perlethorpe Parochial Parish notes, dates from the 13th century.
 It is possible that the bell originally hung at Carburton.

 The bell remained here at Budby, until the bell turret collapsed in 1967 and was taken to the Thoresby Estate wood-yard for safe keeping.
 It is now forms part of the museum collection at John Taylor & Co. in Loughborough.
 The inscription on the bell reads:

 (The two letter ‘M’s are inverted, and the ‘Y’ is sideways.)

 The bell diameter is 18 inches and it weighs 127 pounds.
 Unfortunately it has lost its canons (supporting loops on the top of the bell) but the canon piece has a flat surface, an indication of an early bell.

 The founder is unknown and the lettering on the bell is unique.
 Stylistically the bell dates from the period 1340 to 1370, a little later than indicated in the Perlethorpe Parochial Parish notes.